 "In the old knowledge base, we couldn't find anything and it was a huge delay in work.
 Searchability and bringing everything into one place was the top priority."

-The Washington State Board of Community and Technical Colleges is rolling out new software to several campusus, and faces the same challenges that many enterprise-level organizations face when rolling out new software - helping employees learn how to use the new system in a way that can scale.
+The Washington State Board of Community and Technical Colleges rolled out new software to several campuses and faced the same challenges that many enterprise-level organizations face when rolling out new software––helping employees learn how to use the new system in a way that can scale.

 When Corinne and Gretchen were put in charge of instructional design, they realized that creating training material for the new system was going to be a lot of work using their current workflow.